-Home / Decoration / Womb Chair
+Home / Decoration / The Timeless Elegance of the Womb Chair

 The womb chair remains one of the most famous representations of mid-century modernism.
 The neo-futuristic, organic shape of the Womb Chair stands for sublime elegance.
 Despite the fact that the chair looks like a masterpiece of modern art, it is fully functional and very comfortable.